 When this option is enabled, Qedit parses entered commands looking for variable names.
 If a variable name is found and currently exists, its value is substituted before the command is executed.
 If the variable does not exist, the variable name is left unchanged.
+Warning: The trailing comments limitation is an incompatibility with older versions.
 Qedit commands are added to the Redo stack before the substitution occurs i.e. with the variable name.
 So, if the variable value changes between the time the command is entered and the time it is retrieved from the stack, the results may be different.
 It's also important to note that commands related to Redo stack operations such as Listredo, Do, Before can not have trailing comments enclosed in curly braces anymore.
 The comments are not removed and likely cause a syntax error.

 '''

 /listredo { see which commands I have entered so far }

 Bad option, expecting ;UNN ;ABS ;REL or ;OUT

 /listredo

 1) t testisql

-2) 1 "$myvar"
+2) l "$myvar"

 3) s varsub on

-4) 1 "$myvar"
+4) l "$myvar"

 5) setvar myvar "qed"

-6) 1 "$myvar"
+6) l "$myvar"

 7) LISTREDO { SEE WHICH COMMANDS I HAVE ENTERED SO FAR }

 '''

 Variable names are identified by a leading dollar sign "\$".
 For example, \$HOME is replaced with the current value of the HOME environment variable.
 Some Qedit commands such as List have an extensive series of \$-options which, as their name implies, also start with a dollar sign.
 These options have precedence over environment variables.
-In other words, if a variable has the same name as a \$option, the substitution does not occur.
+In other words, if a variable has the same name as a \$-option, the substitution does not occur.
 The only workaround is to change the name of the variable to something that does not conflict.